Piringākau

 Year 10

 In year 10, students choose Maori as a full year course.
-The topics covered include: Waka Ama, Papahou, Mere Mau Ringa, Kapa Haka, (with 4 Level 1 NCEA credits) and Celebration (first semester celebration is Mataariki, second semester, Tohu Whakanui).
+The topics covered include: Waka Ama, Papahou, Mere Mau Ringa, Kapa Haka, (with 4 Level 1 NCEA credits) and Celebration (first semester celebration is Matariki, second semester, Tohu Whakanui).

-In 2011 years 9 & 10 are combined as one class with the aim of fostering:
+Years 9 & 10 are combined as one class with the aim of fostering:

 • tuakana, teina (whanau relationships)